California’s First-Degree Murder Law: 5 Key Examples

 • Peace Officer Victim: 25 years to life, or life without the possibility of parole if the officer was killed intentionally, with great bodily injury, or with a deadly weapon or firearm.

-Defending First Degree Murder Charges in California
+Defending First-Degree Murder Charges in California

-• Accident: Arguing the killing was unintentional.
+1. Accident: Proving the death was unintentional.

-Related Articles:
+Related Articles

 See all personal injury and accident lawsuits our lawyers have covered so far.